hustf/BitmapMaps.jl/README.md

 ## Candidates eliminated based on their curvature

 Third, candidates must fall within a curvature range.
 This effectively eliminates a lot of power lines and trees.
+Let's just define curvature first:

-### Curvature is
+### Curvature definition

-The partial derivatives of pixel values with respect to rows and columns comprise the local gradient (g1, g2), or the Jacian components as some like to call it.
-This is the simplified version; we actually implement this with 'Bickley' kernel factors, which works out well for images.

-Don't stop yet.
-We differentiate (g1, g2) once more with respect to the same directions, and we have (g11, g22).
-There are all sorts of analogies here, so we could pick from mathematical books, fluid dynamics or material stress tensors, hence the inconsistent terminology in code comment.
+The partial derivatives of cell elevation values with respect to rows and columns comprise the local gradient (g1, g2), often called the Jacian components.
+We actually implement this with 'Bickley' kernel factors for practical reasons.
+We then differentiate (g1, g2) once more with respect to the same directions, and we have (g11, g22).

-So what we imprecisely call 'curvature' because it works well is actually (g11 + g22) / 2.
+So what we call 'curvature' is actually

+    (g11 + g22) / 2

+The same expression is used in most engineering disciplines under various names.
+For example, vector calculus itself, fluid dynamics, material stress and strain analysis, chemistry and biology.
+We had various analogies in mind when coding, so in the comments you could find some inconsistent terminology.

 # Prepare for prominence calculation